-All of the Parents' Handbooks are issued to parents annually.
-They are also available to parents on the parent portal on the school website, and the Pre-Prep Office.
-The Pre-Prep Parents' Handbook gives the school's address.
+The BCS Parent Handbook is available to parents on the parent portal on the school website.
+The BCS Parent Handbook gives the school's address.
 It lists the staff and their qualifications together with contact information.
 It also sets out the school's vision statement and information about the policies, procedures and practices for the Pre-Prep Department.